Connect to a Kafka cluster

 Connecting to a cluster in a public subnet

-When connecting via an IP address from a public subnet, the master discovery mechanism is not used.
-If one of the replicas becomes the new master, the master's IP address will change, and the connection using the old IP address will stop working.
+When connecting using a public subnet IP address, the master discovery mechanism is not used.
+If one of the replicas becomes the new master, the master's IP address will change, and the connection via the old IP address will stop working.

 Connecting from a private subnet to a cluster in a private subnet